 Independent research

-Research Question: What are Indonesia’s largest environmental problems and what are some methods to help sustain out country?
+Research Question: What are Indonesia’s largest environmental problems and what are some methods to help sustain our country?

-Indonesia faces a variety of environmental problems, including deforestation, air and water pollution, and loss of biodiversity.
-The country is home to a large portion of the world's tropical rainforests, and these forests are being rapidly cleared for logging, agriculture, and palm oil production.
-The destruction of these forests not only destroys habitat for many species, but also contributes to climate change.
-Indonesia is also a major producer of greenhouse gasses, primarily from deforestation and peatland destruction.
-Air pollution, particularly in urban areas, is also a significant problem in Indonesia, caused by both industrial activities and vehicle emissions.
-Additionally, the country's rivers and coastal waters are heavily polluted, largely as a result of industrial and agricultural activities, as well as poor waste management.
+Indonesia faces a variety of environmental problems, namely deforestation, air and water pollution, and loss of biodiversity.
+The country is home to a large portion of the world's tropical rainforests, which are rapidly cleared for logging, agriculture, and palm oil production.
+The destruction of these forests not only ruins the habitat of many species but also contributes to climate change.
+Indonesia is also a major contributor of greenhouse gasses, primarily from deforestation and peat land destruction.
+Air pollution, particularly in urban areas, is also a significant problem in Indonesia as a result of both industrial activities and vehicle emissions.
+Additionally, the country's rivers and coastal waters are heavily polluted due to industrial and agricultural activities, as well as poor waste management.

-Deforestation and habitat loss: Indonesia is home to some of the world's most biodiverse rainforests, but these forests are being rapidly cleared for logging, agriculture, and palm oil production.
-This destruction not only destroys habitat for many species, but it also contributes to climate change by releasing carbon stored in the trees and soil.
-Additionally, the loss of natural habitats can also lead to a decline in biodiversity, as many species are adapted to specific types of forests or other ecosystems.
+Deforestation and habitat loss: Indonesia is home to some of the world's most bio diverse rainforests, but these forests are being rapidly cleared for logging, agriculture, and palm oil production.
+This destruction not only destroys habitat for many species but also contributes to climate change by releasing carbon stored in the trees and soil.
+Additionally, the loss of natural habitats can also lead to a decline in biodiversity, as many species have adapted to specific types of forests or other ecosystems.

-It is impossible for us humans to completely erase deforestation from our lives as the natural resources our rainforests provide are too valuable to lose, therefore, ways that could prevent deforestation could be government regulations on tree cutting.
-The sole purpose of the regulation is to give a set quota or limit to how much trees can be harvested.
-Another way that deforestation could be reduced is to make sure replantation and reclamation is done after cutting down trees, with the regulation as well.
+It is impossible for us humans to completely erase deforestation from our lives as the natural resources our rainforests provide are too valuable to lose.
+Therefore, one way to prevent deforestation is through government regulations on tree cutting.
+The regulation should give a set quota or limit how many trees can be felled.
+Another way that deforestation can be reduced is to make sure replantation and reclamation is done after cutting down trees, with the regulation as well.
 This method would not be effective without the regulation of limiting tree cutting as trees would also take much time to grow back to its original state.

 Air pollution: Indonesia has some of the highest levels of air pollution in Southeast Asia, with particulate matter and sulfur dioxide levels often surpassing World Health Organization guidelines.
 The main sources of air pollution are vehicle emissions, industrial activities, and forest fires.
 The air pollution has negative impacts on human health and also on the environment.